The Higher Structure of Symmetries of Axion-Maxwell Theory: Genuine topological defects

 and the coupling to the 4d bulk is achieved by setting $b^{(2)} = j_m^{(2)}$; this ensures that $\mathcal{D}^{(s)}_{p/N}$ is topological More details on the $\mathcal{A}^{N,p}$ theory are found in \cref{app:3d}.

-With a similar process, one can also recover a noninvertible $(\mathbb{Q}/\Z)^{(e)}$ 1-form symmetry.
-In fact, while the electric current is not conserved, \eqref{eq: conservation} states that its exterior derivative is a function of conserved currents: $\dd{j_e^{(2)}} = j_w^{(1)} \wedge j_m^{(2)}$.
+With a similar process, one can also recover a noninvertible $(\mathbb{Q}/\Z)^{(e)}$ 1-form symmetry.\footnote{It seems likely that one can relate the constructions of the 0-form and 1-form noninvertible symmetries by dimensional reduction \cite{Nardoni:2024sos}, but we do not pursue this direction here.} In fact, while the electric current is not conserved, \eqref{eq: conservation} states that its exterior derivative is a function of conserved currents: $\dd{j_e^{(2)}} = j_w^{(1)} \wedge j_m^{(2)}$.
 One can thus stack the naive electric defect $\eta_\alpha^{(e)}$ with a two-dimensional anomalous TQFT whose inflow action formally matches $\alpha \dd j^{(2)}_e$:

 and couple it to the bulk magnetic and winding currents by setting $b^{(1)} = j_w^{(1)}$ and $b^{(2)} = j_m^{(2)}$.
 For a rational angle $\alpha = \frac{p}{N}$ and backgrounds for $\Z_N^{(i-1)}$ symmetries (with mixed anomaly) $b^{(i)}$, there is a canonical choice of such 2d a TQFT, which we call $\mathcal{A}_2^{N,p}$.
 It admits a Lagrangian description \cite{Choi2023noninvertible} $\mathcal{A}_2^{N,p}[X_2, b^{(1)}, b^{(2)}] = \int [D\phi\,Dc] e^{-S_{\mathcal{A}_2^{N,p}}[X_2, b^{(1)}, b^{(2)}]}$ in terms of a $2\pi$-periodic scalar $\phi$ and a 1-form gauge field $c$: